Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 The industry state-of-the-art on radio localization as implemented by systems such as Google Maps and Apple Maps are based on a multitude of sensor data, including GNSS, ``radio signatures’’ of all sort (e.g., WiFi SSIDs, cellular channel quality, detailed channel frequency response of the fading channels over the OFDM subcarriers, and so on), and these data are fused via some machine learning scheme.
 Since these practical implementations are ad-hoc industry intellectual property and not revealed in the open literature at a level of details sufficient to run accurate performance comparisons, it is virtually impossible to assess the performance of our proposed method against the ``real-world’’ state-of-the-art.

-In contrast, we hasten to say here that our method is based uniquely on received signal level measurements from known BSs/WiFi-Hotspots.
-These measurements are collected by default by standard user devices since each device continuously measures the received signal strength from BS beacon signals, in order to select the best cell and trigger handovers.
-Furthermore, these measurements are very robust since BS beacon signals are easy to detect and do not require any calibration or accurate timing and frequency synchronization, since they are simply wideband power measurements.
+In contrast, it is important to notice here that our method is based uniquely on RSS measurements from known BSs/WiFi-Hotspots, which are collected by default by standard user devices since each device continuously measures the received signal strength from BS beacon signals.
+Furthermore, these measurements are very robust since BS beacon signals are easy to detect and do not require any calibration or accurate timing and frequency synchronization, as they are simply wideband power measurements.
+Our method based on such a simple setting, still achieves state-of-the-art results with respect to the previous works and could be incorporated into some industry scheme by appropriate data fusion.
+This direction, however, goes beyond the scope of this paper and it is left for future work.